Top 5 This Week

 Official art from the Legends of Avantris "Neon Odyssey" game, featuring a snake like alien and a seagull-like facing each other down with laser weapons inside an alien bar.

-Like most major TTRPG crowdfunders, the Neon Odyssey Kickstarter contains a significant number of add-ons, including miniatures, dice, a GM screen, cards, pins, maps, VTT assets and other accessories.
+Like most major TTRPG crowdfunders, the Neon Odyssey Kickstarter contained a significant number of add-ons, including miniatures, dice, a GM screen, cards, pins, maps, VTT assets and other accessories.
 The game system, however, is the real draw and is split into three books, which use the base D&D 5.5E rules and are collectively over 1,400 pages in length.
 The books include:

 • Outrunner’s Handbook: This is essentially the player’s guide, offering a variety of classes, subclasses and species, plus the core rules (including space combat).